Tonewood

+and, by exclusion, those that are not.
+But the list of species generally considered to be tonewoods changes constantly and has changed constantly throughout history.

 Varieties of tonewood

 As a rough generalization it can be said that stiff-but-light softwoods (i.e. from coniferous trees) are favored for the soundboards or soundboard-like surface that transmits the vibrations of the strings to the ambient air.
 Hardwoods (i.e. from deciduous trees) are favored for the body or framing element of an instrument.
-Woods used for woodwind instruments include African blackwood, (Dalbergia melanoxylon), also known as grenadilla, used in modern clarinets and oboes.
-Bassoons are usually made of Maple, especially Norway maple (Acer platanoides).
-Wooden flutes, recorders, and baroque and classical period instruments may be made of various hardwoods, such as pear (Pyrus species), boxwood (Buxus species), or ebony (Diospyros species).
+Woods used for woodwind instruments include African blackwood (Dalbergia melanoxylon) – also known as grenadilla – used in modern clarinets, oboes, and wooden concert flutes.
+Bassoons are usually made of hard maples, especially Norway maple (Acer platanoides), but sometimes palisander and rosewoods (Dalbergia spp.) is used in older or French-system bassoons.
+Wooden flutes, recorders, oboes, and early clarinet-like wind instruments of the Baroque and Classical periods may be made of various hardwoods, such as pear (Pyrus spp.), boxwood (Buxus spp.), or ebony (Diospyros spp.).